marsch/Architecture/Adapters/OpenQuestions.md

 * What information needs to be logged so that the logs are useful
 * Should logging formats be standardized to facilitate automatic linking of log events between adapters?
 * What data passing through should be logged?
 What data passing through is too sensitive to be logged?
-* Should all adapters be able written to work with (the language specific) a logging utility which allows logging settings (such as logging levels and log storage mediums) to be uniformly configured between adapters written by different developers.
+* Should all adapters be able to work with (the language specific) a logging utility which allows logging settings (such as logging levels and log storage mediums) to be uniformly configured between adapters written by different developers.
 (For example, consider [log4j for